 Officials say devastating wildfire raging in Carmel forest could be brought under control on Sunday.

-Two teenagers from the village of Isfiya have been arrested on suspicion of starting the blaze “through negligence” by leaving behind burning embers after a family picnic.
+Police have arrested two youths from the village of Isfiya on suspicion of starting the blaze “through negligence” by leaving behind burning embers after a family picnic.

-Binyamin Netanyahu, the Israeli prime minister, pledged to compensate victims and rebuild the area “in the quickest possible way”.
+Binyamin Netanyahu, the Israeli prime minister, has called for swift action to compensate victims and rehabilitate the area.

-Most of those killed in the fire were prison officers whose bus was trapped by the flames as they were travelling to help evacuate a nearby jail.
+At least 41 people were killed by the fire, most of them prison officers whose bus was trapped by the flames as they were travelling to help evacuate a nearby jail.